-GenConnect will connect people across difference who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
-Hosts and Co-Hosts will hold these IZIs with support from Marnita’s table and the Itasca Project and together with their guests and community members, over great food, we’ll build capacity for collaborative undertakings, ultimately creating and supporting ongoing relationships that catalyze participants to work together more effectively toward actionable equity-building efforts within our community.
+GenConnect is connecting people across difference who may never have met before but who share similar interests and concerns in our community inspiring deeper conversations and enduring relationships.
+Hosts and Co-Hosts will hold these dinner parties with support from Marnita’s table and the Itasca Project and together with their guests and community members, over great food, we’ll build capacity for collaborative undertakings, ultimately creating and supporting ongoing relationships that catalyze participants to work together more effectively toward actionable equity-building efforts within our community.

 Have you been involved with GenConnect?
 Share your GenConnect stories on social media with the hashtag #iGenConnect!

 Stay tuned for updates on GenConnect trainings and conversations!
 Read more about GenConnect and find out about upcoming trainings at marnitastable.org/genconnect or email Lauren@marnitastable.org.
 We will have another training in November!